Hochfrequenz/Z_ABAPGIT_PULL_MCP_SHORTCUT/README.md

 # Z_ABAPGIT_PULL_MCP_SHORTCUT
-a minimalistic report around the abapGit API that allows MCP agents to pull code from git w/o navigating through the entire abapGit UI
+The ABAP package `Z_ABAPGIT_PULL_MCP_SHORTCUT` contains a minimalistic report and transaction that encapsulate the abapGit API.
+They allow MCP agents to pull code from git w/o navigating through the entire abapGit UI.